by Dr. Lawrence Wilson

-This is an important reason why nutritional balancing science never recommends vigorous exercise.
-Most people’s tissues are simply so weak, diseased and adhered that exercising actually causes more adhesions.
+This is an important reason why we never recommend vigorous exercise during a development program.
+Most people’s tissues are so weak, diseased and adhered that exercising actually causes more adhesions.

-5. Red light sauna therapy is excellent for adhesions.
-The near infrared sauna, in particular, carries frequencies that seem to help reduce many types of cellular and structural adhesions, reducing pain and causing relaxation at many levels.
+6. Red heat lamp sauna therapy.
+This can be excellent to help undo some types of adhesions.
+This type of sauna provides light frequencies that seem to help reduce many types of cellular and structural adhesions, reducing pain and causing relaxation at many levels.

-Even sunbathing, which is an infrared heat therapy, is helpful for reducing some adhesions.
+Sunbathing, which is an infrared heat therapy, is helpful for reducing some adhesions.
 The problem with it today is the high level of ultraviolet exposure.
-Sunscreen helps this problem, but the sunscreen is usually a highly toxic brew that is dangerous if used more than occasionally.
+Sunscreen helps this problem, but the sunscreen is usually a highly toxic brew, so we don’t recommend using suncreen.

-7. The pushing down mental exercise.
+8. The pulling down mental exercise.
 This moves energy downward through the body from the head to the feet.
 The movement of etheric energy downward through the body raises its vitality and helps heal all types of injuries, traumas and other wounds.
-For details, read The Pushing Down Exercise.
+For details, read The Pulling Down Exercise.

 Sclerosis is a condition somewhat related to adhesions.
-It is a form of adhesion, in a way, in which certain cell types replace normal cell types in the brain (multiple sclerosis, Alzheimer’s plaques, etc.), in the arteries (arteriosclerosis and fatty or calcium plaques), in the muscles and elsewhere.
+It is a form of adhesion, in which certain cell types replace normal cell types in the brain (multiple sclerosis, Alzheimer’s plaques, etc.), in the arteries (arteriosclerosis and fatty or calcium plaques), in the muscles and elsewhere.

 Sclerosis might be considered another word for adhesions.
 However, sclerosis is more specific in that other cell types and structures replace the normal cell types in these situations.

-Interestingly, on a nutritional balancing program, these aberrant cell structures and types generally melt away.
-This would indicate that they represent “Band-Aids” or “Crutches” that the body literally constructs when the normal tissues have become weakened, in some cases.
+Interestingly, on a development program, these aberrant cell structures and types generally melt away.
+This would indicate that they represent “band-aids” or “crutches” that the body literally constructs when the normal tissues have become weakened, in some cases.
 This is definitely the case with arterial plaques that seem to protect the artery from possible breakage or aneurisms.